chef-boneyard/chef-rfc/rfc029-governance-policy.md

 * The CBGB shall elect a Chair and Vice Chair from amongst their members to serve a renewable 6 month term.

 * The Chair or Vice-Chair shall prepare an agenda for and preside over regular meetings of the CBGB.
-These meetings shall occur as frequently as the CBGB determines is in the project’s best interest, but no less than quarterly
+These meetings shall occur as frequently as the CBGB determines is in the project’s best interest, but no less than twice per calendar year.

 * The Project Lead will appoint a temporary chair to set the agenda for the first meeting and preside until the election shall occur.